david880110/Media-Behavior-Trends-Analytics/README.md

 ---

 #### Step 4

-We replace each text age label with index, where
+#### Reclassify our age group

+While training and testing data in R, we figure that the only 2 generation groups, out of 5 in total, are age 18-24 and age 55+; Based upon our sample data, the algorithm could not easiely figure out the difference amoung age 25-34, age 35-44 and age 45-54 which make sense that these 3 groups have very similar purchansing behavior.
+So we replace each text age label with index, where

 (1) **age 18-35 was defined as class 1**
 (2) **age 35-55 was defined as class 2**
 (3) **age 55+ was defined as class 3**

+as the boundary in betweenn the 3 are clearer than before

+#### Step 5
+#### Scaling
- And we used Excel to rescale all share value into 5 levels from lowest to highest, indexing 1 through 5.
+We used Excel to rescale all share value into 5 levels from lowest to highest, indexing 1 through 5.

 ![graph5](images/graph5.png)

 ---

-#### Step 5
+#### Step 6

 We used **R** to do model comparison and feature selections.
 There are 5 candidate ML models, and Random Forest Classifier has the highest Accuracy and Kappa, so we choose to build RF Classification